Divine Mercy Sunday

 What is Divine Mercy Sunday?

-The earliest message of Divine mercy that Sister Faustina received for the Lord on February 22, 1931 was not only directed for her personal growth, but also for the good of all people.
+The earliest message of Divine mercy that Sister Faustina received from the Lord on February 22, 1931 was not only directed for her personal growth, but also for the good of all people.

 On May 5, 2000 as part of the Jubilee Year, Pope John Paul II, moved by the consideration of the Father of mercy, willed that the Second Sunday of Easter be dedicated to recalling with special devotion these gifts of grace and gave this Sunday the name: “Divine Mercy Sunday”.